destinmcmurry/wagstaff/README.md

 ### The Premise

 You are the CTO of the Margaret Hamilton Interplanetary Academy of JavaScript.
 Create a RESTful web platform that allows you to manage your students and campuses.
+Before getting started, please carefully review the expectations as outlined in the [grading rubric](https://docs.google.com/document/d/1X5FekpyZqAiTmSU0ipAAHTGyIoInC-m-1a75YkMcejM).

 ### The tools